codingABI/7SegmentMultiplex/README.md

 # 7SegmentMultiplex
-Demonstration of segment multiplexing for a 7-segment display
+Demonstration of segment multiplexing for a 7-segment display with an Arduino Uno/Nano.

 This technic could be used to use a 7-segment display with a common anode or cathode (for example CL4041AH)
 - directly by an Arduino Uno/Nano and